syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 ## Substitute Font in Excel-to-PDF Conversion

-By default, XlsIO substitutes unsupported fonts to Arial Unicode MS in Excel-to-PDF conversion.
+By default, XlsIO substitutes unsupported fonts to Microsoft Sans Serif in Excel-to-PDF conversion.
 However, you may require substituting a different font or the same font for the unsupported font during the conversion.
 XlsIO supports substituting unsupported or missing fonts from the event `SubstituteFont`.
 The event has the below arguments:

 **AlternateFontName** – Substitutes an available font in the machine for the `OriginalFontName`.
 **AlternateFontStream** – Substitutes a font from stream that is added as embedded resource for the `OriginalFontName`.